ae4pocBV/Summit2024-Prework/README.md

 9. This action will start a pop-up window in the browser to ask for your username and password for GitHub, after you type it, MATLAB will remember it and you don't need to type it anymore.
 **********************************************
-# bv20241231: Reactivate expiring Token in GitHub; Commit and push from R2024b
+# bv20241231: Reactivate expiring Token in GitHub; Commit and push from R2024b; then pull commit push

 **********************************************
 # bv20240228: Needed to create Token before successful Push